 - Zynlonta is an antibody drug conjugate (ADC), a type of precision cancer medicine that targets the CD19 antigen on B cells.
 The antibody is attached to pyrrolobenzodiazeprine dimer, a cytotoxic (cancer cell killing) agent that is is internalized following attachment to the CD19 antigen where it blocks cancer cells’ division and causes the cells to die.
 DNA - cross linking agents are significantly more potent than systemic chemotherapy.

-- Polivy (polatuzumab vedotin-piiq) is an antibody drug conjugate that targets CD79b and when administered in combination resulted in a complete response rate of 40% with half of the patients achieving durable responses of at least 12 months.
-The NCCN guidelines note that bendamustine, rituximab, and polatuzumab vedotin-piiq is indicated for patients with translocations of MYC and BCL2 and/or BCL6.
-(18,19)
+- Polivy (polatuzumab vedotin-piiq) is an antibody drug conjugate that targets CD79b and delivers chemotherapy directly to b-cells.
+The NCCN guidelines note that bendamustine, Rituxan (rituximab), and Polivy is indicated for patients with translocations of MYC and BCL2 and/or BCL6.18,19

 - Parsaclisib is a phosphatidylinositol 3-kinase-δ inhibitor (PI3K), that is being developed for the treatment of different types of B-cell malignancies and systemic lupus erythematosus, the initial focus is advanced B cell lymphomas.
 The PI3K pathway promotes cancer cell proliferation, growth, motility, metabolism and survival and the disruption of this pathway with precision cancer medicines can prevent certain cancers from growing and spreading.

 - Xpovio (selinexor) is an orally available, small molecule inhibitor of CRM1 (chromosome region maintenance 1 protein, exportin 1 or XPO1)20,21

 - Keytruda® (pembrolizumab) belongs to a new class of medicines called PD-1 inhibitors that help the immune system recognize and attack cancer.
 PD-1 is a protein that inhibits certain types of immune responses.
 Drugs that block PD-1 may enhance the ability of the immune system to fight cancer.
 Keytruda® works by blocking PD-1.
 Early studies show significant activity when used alone or in combination with Rituxan.31

 - Adcetris (brentuximab Vedotin) This antibody-drug conjugate is targeted to CD30, a defining marker of Hodgkin’s lymphoma, NHL and various T-cell cancers and other hematologic malignancies.1 Adcetris is a type of immunotherapy/chemotherapy, administered intravenously, and FDA approved for the treatment of several types of Hodgkin and non-Hodgkin lymphomas.